openmobilityfoundation/mobility-data-specification/modes/car-share.md

 ### Mode ID

-The short name identifier for Car Share used across MDS is `car-share`.
+The short name identifier for Fleet used across MDS is `car-share`.
+In a future release this will be updated to `fleet`.

 [Top][toc]